GSA/gsa-icam-card-builder/README.md

 Windows, Cygwin is recommended.
 Ensure that your Perl implementation includes the Date::Calc package.

+Use the `mkall.sh` script to create all of the Gen 3 certificates in one batch.
+This script also copies the certificates to the appropriate card directories so they are ready to write to the card.

 ### Re-sign your signed objects
 Next, use the `start-signer.sh` or `start-signer.bat` script to start up the GSA PIV Signer tool.
 Use the *File -> Open* menu option to choose a properties file from